Anti-Jewish laws

-Anti-Jewish laws have been a common occurrence throughout Jewish history.
+Anti-Jewish laws have been a common occurrence throughout the history of antisemitism and Jewish history.
 Examples of such laws include special Jewish quotas, Jewish taxes and Jewish "disabilities".

-Some were adopted in the 1930s and 1940s in Nazi Germany and Fascist Italy and exported to the European Axis powers and puppet states.
-Such legislation generally defined Jews, deprived them of a variety of civil, political, and economic rights, and laid the groundwork for expropriation, deportation, and ultimately the Holocaust.
+During the 1930s and early 1940s, some laws were adopted in Nazi Germany and Fascist Italy.
+During World War II, they were exported to European Axis powers and puppet states.
+Such legislation generally defined Jews, deprived them of a variety of civil, political, and economic rights, and laid the groundwork for expropriation, deportation, and ultimately, they laid the groundwork for the Holocaust.